genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/05_training-content-day5.md

 To test it, check if you can see the new log you added in the alpha event handler log file.
 -->

-## How to get help
+## How to get help​

-Remember that the Search function in the [documentation](https://docs.genesis.global/) is your friend.
+Remember that the Search function in the [documentation](https://learn.genesis.global/docs/getting-started/) is your friend.

-A new developer portal is on the way with features such as forum (internal Stack overflow), technical blogs, articles and more detailed documentation.
+You can also ask questions by visiting our [Stack Overflow](https://stackoverflowteams.com/c/genesis-global/questions).

 Stay tuned!